rhendriks/MAnycastR/README.md

 ## Usage

-Verfploeter has 3 components, all contained in the same binary:
+MAnycastR has 3 components, all contained in the same binary:
  - Server (running somewhere centrally)
  - Client (running on the edges, e.g. the anycast nodes)
  - Cli (running on locally)